atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 * [Schemathesis](https://github.com/kiwicom/schemathesis) - Schemathesis is a tool for property-based testing of applications based on Open API & Swagger specs.
 It reads the application schema and generates test cases which will ensure that your application is compliant with its schema.
 * [GMeter](https://github.com/hexdigest/gmeter) - GMeter is an open-source standalone HTTP reverse-proxy server for recording and replaying HTTP requests.
 GMeter allows you to record multiple HTTP requests made within one test case to a "cassette" and to use this cassette to mock downstream service later on.
 * [Insomnia](https://insomnia.rest/) provides workflows and tools to make API Development Easier.
-* [Mockintosh](https://mockintosh.io/) - A mock server generator that's capable to generate RESTful APIs and communicate with the message queues to mimick asynchronous tasks.

 ## Performance and load testing
 * [k6](https://github.com/loadimpact/k6) - Like unit testing, for performance.
 A modern load testing tool, using Go and JavaScript.